 - Depending on the date of a student's withdrawal, tuition and other charges will be recalculated based on the Withdrawal Schedule established by the Trustees and published in the Student Fees booklet.

 The Dean of Students, or his or her designee, may place a student on an Involuntary Leave of Absence for reasons of personal or community safety.
-This process will be undertaken only in extraordinary circumstances when there is compelling information to suggest that the student is engaging in or is at heightened risk of engaging in behavior that could lead to serious injury to others, whether as a result of physical or psychological illness.
+This process will be undertaken only in extraordinary circumstances when there is compelling information to suggest that the student is engaging in or is at heightened risk of engaging in behavior that could lead to serious injury to others, including as a result of physical or psychological illness.
 In addition, the Involuntary Leave process may be initiated if, based on an individualized assessment, it is determined that there is a significant risk that the student will harm him/herself, and that the risk cannot be eliminated or reduced to an acceptable level through reasonable and realistic accommodations and/or on-campus supports.

 This policy provides students with general information regarding an Involuntary Leave of Absence.
-For more specific information regarding the circumstances and processes for an Involuntary Leave of Absence, as well as conditions relevant to returning from Leave, students should refer to the Academic Policies or speak with their Dean of Students.
+For more specific information regarding the circumstances and processes for an Involuntary Leave of Absence, as well as conditions relevant to returning from Leave, students should refer to the Academic Policies or speak with the Dean of Students.
 Students are responsible for understanding the implications of an Involuntary Leave of Absence for housing, financial aid, health insurance, and progress toward the degree.

 This policy will not be used in lieu of disciplinary actions to address violations of Columbia University rules, regulations, or policies.
-A student who has engaged in behavior that may violate rules, regulations, or policies of the University community may be subject to the Dean's Discipline Process of his or her particular school.
+A student who has engaged in behavior that may violate rules, regulations, or policies of the University community may be subject to the dean's Discipline Process of his or her particular school.
 A student may be required to participate in the disciplinary process coincident with being placed on an Involuntary Leave of Absence.
 A student who is placed on an Involuntary Leave of Absence while on academic and/or disciplinary status will return on that same status.

 Before an Involuntary Leave is considered, efforts may be made to encourage the student to take a Voluntary Leave of Absence.
 These procedures are described in the Voluntary Leave of Absence Policy.
 A readmission process may still be required of a student electing a Voluntary Leave to determine his or her readiness to return to school (e.g., whether returning to school may increase the risk of self-harm and/or harm to others).